blanca890/WD-seatwork3/readme.md

 <!-- The following are just sample -->
 This project illustrates HTML and CSS coding across diverse header and footer designs, coupled with animations.
 Its purpose is to offer practical coding experience and tangible results.

-Guiding Question:
-- What is the project
-- Whats the purpose
-- What are key components
-- What technology used and how it is used

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
+- Header Animation
+  - Hover Effect
+  - Active Effect
+  - Multi Layer Domino Effect
+  - Not Effect
-- Parallax transition
+- Footer Animation
-- Transactional
+  -
 ### Technology
 <!-- TODO: List of Technology Used -->
 ![HTML](https://img.shields.io/badge/HTML-E34F26?style=for-the-badge&logo=html5&logoColor=white)